calamoni/NICE-Challenges/A Wordpress Journey From Dev to Prod [NG].md

 <strong> YOU MIGHT NEED TO CHANGE PERMISSIONS ON HTML DIRECTORY BEFORE USING SCP IF YOU GET THE ERROR PERMISSION DENIED.
 REFER TO STEP #13 IN THIS MODULE </strong>

 10. Now we can transfer this directory that is in our home directory from the Prod-Web server using the command `scp -r playerone@dev-web:/home/playerone/html`.
 We use the -r because we are not transferring a single file but an entire directory.
+Replace <strong> dev-web </strong> with the IP address in the network topology.

 ~~Once we have this file transferred, we can then go to the <source> /etc/httpd/httpd.conf </source> and under the Modules section we can include the following:
 `LoadModule php5_module modules/libphp5.so`~~